arab-meet/2.ROS-Basics-Workshop/ROS-Messages-and-Topics/source/exmaple_pub_sub.md

 #### **Create the Subscriber Script**

-Navigate to the `src` directory of your package and create a Python script named `listener.py`
+Navigate to the `scripts` directory of your package and create a Python script named `listener.py`

 ```bash
 touch listener.py